Free senior care advisor for Florida families. No fees, ever.

 How much does short term rehab cost in Orlando?

 Short Term Rehab in Orlando typically ranges from $3,200 to $6,800 per month for assisted living, with memory care running $1,000–$2,000 higher.
 Final pricing depends on the level of care, room type, and the specific facility — small board-and-care homes are usually cheaper than large communities.
-For an exact quote for your situation, call a free Orlando Senior Advisor advisor at .
+For an exact quote for your situation, contact a free Orlando Senior Advisor advisor.

 Does Medicaid cover short term rehab in Orlando?